26 Oct A Guide to Groom and Groomsmen Attire

 Finally, decide on color.
 Gone are the days where the groom and groomsmen are limited to black, navy, or gray.
 While these are classic and timeless colors, neutrals are also always a foolproof option.
 For a more modern wedding party, consider unexpected colors, patterns, or fabrics.
 The Black Tux offers a lot of unique options such as tartan print, luxe velvet, or marigold hue.

 If you’re still looking for ways to tie the groom and groomsmen looks together, don’t forget the accessories!
 The Black Tux offers more than just neckwear—think vests, pocket squares, cufflinks, shoes and suspenders to customize each outfit.
 Keep in mind the importance of the groom and groomsmen suits coordinating with the formality of what the bride and bridesmaids are wearing. —it’s up to you whether you prefer they wear colors or textures that match the color of the bridesmaid dresses, or simply complement each other.

 Overwhelmed?
 If so, The Black Tux also offers stylist-approved complete outfits that you can tweak to fit your style.

 3-5 months before: Get Measured

-Shower, shave, and get dressed in your tux or suit with the confidence of knowing that you’re looking your best!
-Bonus: since your outfit was planned in advance, there’s more time to spend chillin’ with your guys before saying “I Do.”
+Shower, shave, steam, and get dressed in your tux or groom suit with the confidence of knowing that you’re looking your best!
+Bonus: with the outfit planned in advance, there’s more time to spend with your guys before saying “I Do.”

 Day After: Post-wedding Returns